franciscoxavier04/pm-BIM/docs/system-admin-guide/authentication/saml/README.md

 In order for users to start logging in using the new SSO button that you just added, you need to tell your identity provider some details of the OpenProject provider.
 Once the provider is saved, you will see details on the right pane of the provider.

-In the sidebar, you will the OpenProject configuration:
+In the sidebar, you will  see the OpenProject configuration:

 1. **Metadata endpoint**: This is the metadata XML exchange endpoint for the OpenProject client.
 If your provider allows to import metadata from a service provider, you can use this metadata to inform it about the details of OpenProject.
 2. **Service entity ID**: This is the entity id of OpenProject, you might need to configure this in your identity provider to allow it to connect